 If you were recently prescribed any medication, it’s important to take note of the side effects.
-Some medications cause bloating and fluid retention as a result of working with other bodily functions.
+Some medications cause bloating and fluid retention.

 You Ate Late In The Night

-Eating late at night causes weight gain over time due to an increase in body fat rather than muscle mass.
+Eating late at night causes weight gain over time due to an increase in body fat.
 Eating too close to bedtime can also disturb your sleep cycle , which is why you usually wake up feeling fatigued after eating so late at night (1) .
-If you notice that every morning when you weigh yourself, there’s been a 5-pound jump overnight, it might be time to reevaluate your strategy for eating healthy.
+You may also experience a temporary increase in weight after eating simply due to the volume of the foods and waste still in your digestive tract from the late-night meal.

 You Are Pregnant

 If you are pregnant, it’s perfectly normal to gain 5 pounds overnight.
-You’re most likely experiencing weight fluctuation due to your hormones (6).
+You’re most likely experiencing weight fluctuation and fluid retention due to your hormones (6).
 It is extremely important, however, that you speak with your doctor before making any changes to your diet or exercise regimen.